SigmaHQ/sigma-specification/Taxonomy_specification.md

   * Add new windows service: lsa-server
   * Add missing category folder
   * Add missing product folder
+  * Add new cisco service bgp and ldp
+  * Add new service bgp for huawei and juniper
 * 2023/01/03 Taxonomy V1.3.3
   * Add windows service dns-server-analytic and bitlocker
   * Add all the W3C fields names to the category `webserver`